 Almost at once it seemed as if he had secured a permanent place in the formidable Yorkshire side of that era.
 It was noted at the season’s close that ‘He looks a cricketer to the last inch and his appearances in the Yorkshire First Team have been well deserved.’

-He was to command a permanent place in the Notts side from 1951 to his retirement at the end of 1958.
-Smales best season with the ball was 1955 when he took 117 wickets at a cost of 2823 runs.
+He was to command a permanent place in the Notts side from 1951 until his retirement at the end of 1958.
+Smales' best season with the ball was 1955 when he took 117 wickets at a cost of 2823 runs.
 He never quite achieved his potential with the bat, his highest innings of 64 coming in 1958 and his highest run total being 458 in 1951.
-Apart from bowling off-spin, he also bowled medium pace seamers.
-He usually fielded in the covers.
+Apart from bowling off-spin, he also bowled medium pace seamers and usually fielded in the covers.

-At the close of 1958 he was offered the post of Secretary to Nottm Forest Football Club and remained at the City Ground until retirement in 1988.
-He is the author of the most detailed book on Nottingham Forest F.C. – Smales spent many tedious hours researching the local press for all the matches played by Forest – a not very satisfactory updated(not by Smales) version of his book was published in 2006.
+At the close of 1958 he was offered the post of Assistant Secretary to Nottingham Forest Football Club; promoted to Secretary in 1961, he remained at the City Ground until retirement in 1988.
+He is the author of the most detailed book on the history of Nottingham Forest FC: 'Forest - The First 125 Years'.